Sharmaryan/Favourite-food/README.md

 # Favourite Food

-In this app, there are many food categories, you will get food ratings, and food description by simply clicking on that particular category.
+Made with React Js, and in this app, there are many food categories, you will get food ratings, and food description by simply clicking on that particular category.